Emissions from Data Transfer

 Power usage by time and bandwidth (Power Model)

-Per Carbon Trust: This white paper also presents a power model approach, which uses a marginal allocation methodology, where a baseload power is allocated per user, and a marginal energy component is allocated related to the data volume used.
+Note: We have deprecated the use of the Power Model to align with GMSF 1.2.
+The information below is valid only for CTV‑BVOD and OLV measurements conducted before October 2025.
+Per Carbon Trust: This white paper presents a power model approach, which uses a marginal allocation methodology, where a baseload power is allocated per user, and a marginal energy component is allocated related to the data volume used.
 The power model approach recognises that the dynamic relation of energy to data volume in a network is very flat – i.e. there is a high fixed power baseload which does not vary in relation to the data volume, with only a small increase in power consumption in response to the data consumption.Fixed Network

 Assumptions (see Table 5 in Carbon Trust doc):- We diverge from Carbon Trust in that we assume one active device per household member vs their assumption that half of all user devices are active - this represents multiple people watching the same TV, for instance, or streaming on a maximum of one personal device at a time (in other words, we set A = 1 and Qd = 1)